Cyclic Coordinate Dual Averaging with Extrapolation: (Lipschitz) Parameter-Free CODER

 \section{(Lipschitz) Parameter-Free CODER}

-CODER, as stated in Algorithm~\ref{alg:coder}, requires knowledge of the Lipschitz parameter $L.$ This may seem like a limitation of our approach, especially since the Lipschitzness of $\mF$ assumed in our work is much different than the traditional Lipschitz assumptions for either the full gradient or its (block) coordinate components.
+CODER, as stated in Algorithm~\ref{alg:coder}, requires knowledge of the Lipschitz parameter $\hat{L}.$ This may seem like a limitation of our approach, especially since the Lipschitzness of $\mF$ assumed in our work is much different from the traditional Lipschitz assumptions for either the full gradient or its (block) coordinate components.

-It turns out that the explicit knowledge of $L$ is not required at all for our algorithm to work, at least whenever the permutation over the blocks is fixed throughout the algorithm execution.
-This is revealed by our analysis, as the only place in the analysis where the Lipschitz assumption on $\mF$ is used is in Eq.~\eqref{eq:lipschitz-cond} to verify that $\|\mF(\vx_j) - \vp_j\| \leq L\|\vx_j - \vx_{j-1}\|$.
-By the argument used in the proof of Theorem~\ref{thm:main} and the Lipschitz assumption on $\mF$ (Assumption~\ref{assmpt:general}), this condition must be satisfied for any $L \geq \big\|\sum_{i}\mQh^i\big\|.$ Thus, a natural approach is to start with some initial estimate $L_0 > 0$ of $L$ and double it each time the condition from Eq.~\eqref{eq:lipschitz-cond} fails.
-The total number of times that this estimate can be doubled is then bounded by $\log_2(\frac{2L}{L_0}),$ and, under a mild assumption that $L_0 = O(L)$ and $L_0$ is not overwhelmingly (e.g., exponentially in $1/\epsilon, n$) smaller than $L$, the total overhead due to estimating $L$ is absorbed by the convergence bound from Theorem~\ref{thm:main}.
+It turns out that the explicit knowledge of $\hat{L}$ is not required at all for our algorithm to work, at least whenever the permutation over the blocks is fixed throughout the algorithm execution.
+This is revealed by our analysis, as the only place in the analysis where the Lipschitz assumption on $\mF$ is used is to verify that $\|\mF(\vx_k) - \vp_k\| \leq \hat{L}\|\vx_k - \vx_{k-1}\|$.
+By the argument used in the proof of Theorem~\ref{thm:main-coder} and the Lipschitz assumption on $\mF$ (Assumption~\ref{assmpt:general}), this condition must be satisfied for any $\hat{L} \geq \big\|\sum_{j}\mQh^j\big\|.$ Thus, a natural approach is to start with some initial estimate $\hat{L}_0 > 0$ of $\hat{L}$ and double it each time the condition $\|\mF(\vx_k) - \vp_k\| \leq \hat{L}\|\vx_k - \vx_{k-1}\|$ fails.
+The total number of times that this estimate can be doubled is then bounded by $\log_2(\frac{2\hat{L}}{\hat{L}_0}),$ and, under a mild assumption that $\hat{L}_0 = O(\hat{L})$ and $\hat{L}_0$ is not overwhelmingly (e.g., exponentially in $1/\epsilon, n$) smaller than $\hat{L}$, the total overhead due to estimating $\hat{L}$ is absorbed by the convergence bound from Theorem~\ref{thm:main-coder}.
+The variant of CODER that implements this doubling trick is summarized in Algorithm~\ref{alg:coder-PF}.